 - Your 3-4" foam mattress and bed will eventually lure you to rejuvenate for the next day's adventures.

 - As per previous days, we have the morning to explore a little closer to camp: possibly a sunrise paddle (optional for early birds!), or a kayaking circumnavigation of Spring Island or nearby Aktis Island if the conditions are suitable.

 - We can also enjoy a morning walk through a moss-laden old-growth forest trail to visit ancient Western Red cedar trees - this feels like you're stepping into another world on Spring Island.

 - After our last lunch together and goodbyes, it's time to take the spirit of your Spring Island experiences home.
 This is also a good time to start scheming and planning your next visit and kayak trip - many of our guests have returned over 6 times, and some even 15 times!

-- Depending on your travel arrangements, you will depart from our beach in the early afternoon by water taxi or float plane, ready to return for your next west coast kayaking adventure with us! ...
+- Depending on your travel arrangements, you will depart from our beach in the early afternoon by water taxi, ready to return for your next west coast kayaking adventure with us! ...
 And feeling like you've truly had a kayaking vacation full of holiday memories to carry you through the year.